 This tells you the percentage of residents that have had a urinary tract infection.
 Urinary tract infections are often the result of worse hygiene protocols.
 Additional nurse staffing limits the number of UTI's sustained by residents in a nursing home.
 We want to point out that this metric is sometimes skewed by the fact that nursing homes have varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of residents who were prescribed antipsychotic medications.
-Antipsychotic medications are prescribed to residents for many conditions, such as cognitive disorders.
-Sadly, in some situations, increased usage of these drugs may indicate a nursing home is using these drugs to subdue residents.
+This indicates the percent of residents who were prescribed antipsychotic medications.
+Antipsychotic medications are prescribed to residents for many conditions, such as dementia.
+Tragically, in some cases, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients given antianxiety medications.
-These drugs are prescribed to residents suffering from anxiety and depression.
+This indicates the percentage of patients prescribed antianxiety drugs.
+These medications are prescribed to residents suffering from depression or anxiety.